verser-git/probe_screen_v2/README.md

-# probe_screen
-Probe Screen for LinuxCNC
+# Probe Screen for LinuxCNC

-# Installation.
+ Installation.

 1. Add to your .ini these settings
 [code]